ScottyThePilot/singlefile/README.md

 treating those files as if they represent some Rust value.

 ## Usage
-SingleFile provides a generic `Container` type, along with type alias variants for different use cases.
+`singlefile` provides a generic `Container` type, along with type alias variants for different use cases.
 `Container` is named so to indicate that it contains and manages a file and a value.

 ```rust